darccide/BeenRed/README.md

 * [Jasmine](https://jasmine.github.io/)

 ## Author
-Steven Thomson is a Fullstack Developer who currently resides in South Korea, but is transistioning back to the U.S. If you would like to contact him:
+Steven Thomson is a Fullstack Developer who recently transistioned back to the U.S. If you would like to contact him:

  * steven.thomson88@gmail.com
  * [Steven Thomson's LinkedIn](https://www.linkedin.com/in/steventhomson1988/)